Brent and Leslie's Adoption Story

 May 4, 2020

-I'm thankful for the opportunity to feature this letter from a Christian Adoption Consultants mama today.
+I'm thankful for the opportunity to feature this letter from an adoptive mama today.
 Below she shares her heart for her children as they navigate the complexities of Mother's Day.

 To My Children This Mother’s Day,